greyHairChooseLife/scratchpad.nvim/README.md

 **Run the command `:Scratch` to open Scratchpad for your current project.
 Use Vim motions to read/write/delete/fly within the scratchpad.**

+**You can also directly push the data (`text selection` in visual mode or `current line` in normal mode) to your scratchpad using above configuration.**

 ### Example Workflow

 1. **Initialize a Scratchpad**:
    The plugin detects your project root and initializes a scratchpad associated with the directory.
 If no project root is found, your current working directory will be consider for a unique scratchpad.

 2. **Synchronize Data**:
    Changes to the scratchpad are saved automatically based on your configuration.
+Your cursor position in scratchpad is saved so that you don't have to.

 3. **Customize Behavior**:
    Modify setting `sync_on_ui_close` to control how data is managed.